The archive

 The giving circle

-Giving circles pool money and decide together where it goes.
-They combine the social power of a book club with the financial leverage of a small foundation.
-Over 2,000 exist in the US and UK.
+Giving circles pool money and decide together where it goes, combining the social pull of a book club with the leverage of a small foundation.
+Over 2,000 exist.

 30 April 2026 · 7 min read